Why are Home Batteries Becoming so Popular?

 Installations of rooftop solar systems have declined even as residential battery installations increase.
 This suggests that some homeowners are fitting batteries to their existing rooftop panels, which is a great way to maximize the full potential of a home solar system.
 By capturing and storing surplus solar energy when the sun shines, for use at a later time, such as overnight or in an outage, batteries enable you to get the most from your panels by ensuring no clean energy is wasted.

 The federal government and some states are encouraging the adoption of residential battery storage through attractive incentives.
-For example, the Federal Investment Tax Credit in 2021 will allow homeowners to deduct 22% of the costs of a solar-plus-battery storage system from their federal taxes, provided the battery is mostly charged by solar panels.
-Unless extended, the ITC will expire in 2022.
+For example, the Federal Investment Tax Credit in 2021 will allow homeowners to deduct 26% of the costs of a solar-plus-battery storage system from their federal taxes, provided the battery is mostly charged by solar panels.

 Alongside these incentives, the costs of home batteries are declining.
 From 2012 to 2017, the per-kilowatt-hour cost of a residential energy storage system decreased by over 15%-per-year.